openframeworks/ofBook/chapters/version_control_with_git/chapter.md

     * celebration
       master

-To celebrate, let's add a second message after the "Hello World", e.g. `cout << "Yeah, it works!";`.
+To celebrate, let's add a second message after the "Hello World", e.g. `cout << "Yeah, it works";`.
 Let's confirm that Git has picked this up, using `git diff` as before:

     $ git diff